russholio/knockup/README.md

 #### Controllers

 The controller is just a function that is executed that returns the model that should be applied to the view that will be rendered.

+The parameters passed to the controller are the parameters that were matched in the `match` regex in the order they were captured.

 Models and Collections
 ----------------------